prisma/specs/binaries/Readme.md

 <p>The Prisma SDK provides the primitives for generators to perform binary process management.
 The following section covers Prisma query engine binary process management in Photon</p>
 </details>

-Prisma SDK provide Photon with `connect`, `disconnect` methods for binary process management.
+Prisma SDK provides Photon with `connect`, `disconnect` methods for binary process management.
 If needed, Photon can lazily connect, when a request is received.

 #### Connect